BRAVO68WEB/loginradius-assignment/docs/DEV JOURNEY.md

 }, [token]);
 ```

+**Rate limiting** had to build a proper strategy to handle both user and IP limits simultaneously.
+I used Redis for fast access and TTLs to manage the sliding window.

 **IP detection** had to handle multiple scenarios - direct connections, proxies, load balancers.
 The fallback chain ended up being more complex than I initially planned.

 ## What Actually Works 🎯

-✅ **The core stuff**: 5 failed attempts = user suspended for 15 minutes, 100 attempts from an IP = blocked
+✅ **The core stuff**: 5 failed attempts = user suspended for 15 minutes, 100 failed attempts from an IP for any given user in 5 minutes = blocked
 ✅ **Progressive messaging**: Different error messages based on attempt count (this was surprisingly satisfying to implement)
 ✅ **Admin dashboard**: Real-time monitoring with auto-refresh every 5 seconds
-✅ **Type safety**: End-to-end TypeScript with auto-generated SDK

 The anomaly detection system handles both attack vectors simultaneously, and the admin dashboard gives you a real-time view of what's happening.
 Data persists across restarts, so you can't just restart the server to bypass the limits.